Your feedback is vital to us as we continue to increase the quality of our services.

 Your data will continue to be protected under the General Data Protection Regulations (GDPR).

-Further information about NHS preparations and a list of frequently asked questions are available on the NHS website via the link below.
+Further information about eligibility for NHS care for people visiting or moving to the UK is available on the NHS website via the link below.

 Eligibility for free NHS care

 EEA and Swiss residents living or moving to the UK or visiting

 If you're living in the UK

 - Citizens from these countries living lawfully in the UK on or before exit day will still be eligible for free NHS care after the UK leaves the EU, provided you remain ordinarily resident

 - Your families will also be eligible for free NHS care, provided they meet the ordinarily resident test - even if they arrive after the UK leaves the EU